janinemator/JanineMator.com/Bio.md

 			</div>
 		</div>
 	</section>
-	<p>"Most creativity is a transition from one context into another, where things are more surprising.
+	<br /><p>"Most creativity is a transition from one context into another, where things are more surprising.
 There’s an element of surprise -- and especially in science, there is often laughter that goes along with the 'Aha.'
 Art also has this element.
-Our job is to remind us that there are more contexts than the one that we’re in." - Alan Kay</p>
+Our job is to remember that there are more contexts than the one that we’re in." - Alan Kay</p>

 <!--